-The general climate of insolvency litigation in Indonesia is dependent on many factors such as debtor cooperation, and whether the proposed composition plan is reasonable and fair.
-Also significant are whether a court-appointed administrator or receiver in bankruptcy has a reasonable commercial and legal approach, whether the supervisory judge plays their role properly, and if the law is implemented and interpreted strictly and reasonably, in the interests of creditors.
+The general climate of insolvency litigation in Indonesia is dependent on many factors, such as debtor cooperation and whether the proposed composition plan is reasonable and fair.
+Also significant are whether a court-appointed administrator or receiver in bankruptcy has a reasonable commercial and legal approach, whether the supervisory judge plays their role properly, and whether the law is implemented and interpreted strictly and reasonably in the interests of creditors.

 The willingness of a debtor to treat creditors fairly in a composition plan is also important.
-Although the majority of creditors would normally have influence over the process, this is sometimes insufficient to drive bankruptcy and suspension of payments proceedings towards a deal that is commercially satisfactory to the creditors.
-The law generally provides flexibility to a debtor to control the process to a greater extent than occurs in developed jurisdictions (regardless of the fact that it may appear to favour creditors).
+Although most creditors would usually influence the process, this is sometimes insufficient to drive bankruptcy and suspension of payment proceedings towards a deal that is commercially satisfactory to the creditors.
+The law generally allows a debtor to control the process to a greater extent than in developed jurisdictions (regardless of the fact that it may appear to favour creditors).

-In view of the complexities of court-sanctioned insolvency (which also includes restructuring), procedures for Indonesia insolvency can be divided into litigation: (1) for pre-insolvency or restructuring, (2) post-restructuring; and (3) during insolvency.
+Given the complexities of court-sanctioned insolvency (which also includes restructuring), procedures for Indonesian insolvency can be divided into litigation:

+- for pre-insolvency or restructuring;

+- · post-restructuring; and

+- · during insolvency.